lucasprimo375/Learning-Docker/Misc.md

 # Miscellaneous Information

-# busybox container
+# busybox image
-Container with various Linux features.
+Image with various Linux utilities.
+Not a full featured OS.

+# alpine image
+Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.